NTIA/itm/README.md

 # ITS Irregular Terrain Model (ITM) #

 This code repository contains the ITS Irregular Terrain Model (ITM).
-ITM is a general purpose propagation model operating at radio frequencies from about 0.2 to 20 GHz for terrestial propagation predictions.
-This model is also known by its historical name of Longley-Rice.
+ITM predicts terrestrial radiowave propagation for frequencies between 20 MHz and 20 GHz based on electromagnetic theory and empirical models developed by Anita Longley and Phil Rice.
+Specifically, ITM predicts the attenuation of a radio signal due to free space loss, diffraction, and troposcatter.

-**Note**: Verion 1.3 of this code base is functionally identical to version 1.2.2 of the FORTRAN source that used to be found [here](https://www.its.bldrdoc.gov/resources/radio-propagation-software/itm/itm.aspx), but which has now been migrated [here](https://github.com/NTIA/itm-longley-rice) for archival purposes.
-The differences are the code has been refactored and the error and warning handling has been updated.
-While the legacy code will continue to be supported, all future updates to the model will only be applied to this code base.
+**Note**: Verion 1.3 of this code base is functionally identical to version 1.2.2 of the FORTRAN source, which has been archived [here](https://github.com/NTIA/itm-longley-rice).
+ITS plans to apply all future ITM updates to this C++ code base.

 ## Inputs ##

-ITM can be called in both Area Prediction Mode or Point-to-Point Prediction Mode.
-Additionally, variabilities can be defined by either time/location/situation or by confidence/reliability.
+ITM can be called in either Area Prediction Mode or Point-to-Point Prediction Mode.
+Additionally, variabilities can be defined by either time/location/situation or confidence/reliability.
 The below inputs are organized accordingly.

 ### Common Inputs ###